rpuntaie/blog/from_concepts_to_computing.rst

          constant, while the information is inherent to the system.
          Energy conservation for a closed system says that the *information of the system is conserved*.
 A closed system is only locally closed, though.
-Non-closed cycles loose or gain information per time, i.e. energy.
+Non-closed cycles lose or gain information per time, i.e. energy.

          An invariant binds variables and makes their values to value